 For victim-type, serial offenders showed a slight preference towards females at 52.7% (n= 58).
 Despite this, this typology had the highest overall representation of male-only victims at 47.3% (n= 52).
 This finding is a striking difference compared to the opportunist (35.7%; n= 30) and the groomer (18.5%; n= 10).
 As such, this suggests that serial offenders might suffer from a paraphilia whereby they are offending to fulfill sexual urges with a specific group of victims (i.e., young males).
 This characteristic is a key distinction from the previous two typologies.
 Despite the different representations of male victims, the age range of victims was similar to the previous typologies.
 Primarily, serial offenders targeted adolescents at 55.3% (n= 63) with 18.4% (n= 21) focusing on children.
 Approximately 1/5th of all cases (21.2%; n= 24) had both adolescent and child victims.
 Serial offenders were also known to have young adult victims, representing only 4.4% (n= 5).
-It is important to mention that all but two of these cases involved a young adult between the ages of 18 to 22 that had been minors when the offense first took place.
+It is important to mention that all but two of these cases involved a young adult between the ages of 18 to 22 who had been minors when the offense first took place.

 Discussion

-The goal of the present study was to create a typology of alleged sexual predators that committed their offense(s) at or through activities provided by the Protestant Christian church.
+The goal of the present study was to create a typology of alleged sexual predators who committed their offense(s) at or through activities provided by American Protestant Christian churches.
 Three typologies emerged by examining news reports on the arrest of 326 individuals meeting the above criteria.
 These were the typologies of the opportunist, groomer, and serial offender.

 The first offender typology of the opportunist were male offenders who had only one known victim at the time of their arrest.
 Moreover, these were individuals who had either committed their offenses at the church, during an off-site church-sponsored activity or through some combination of these two location-types and another off-site location (i.e., the offender's home, victim's home, etc.).
 The opportunists represented 33.5% of the total sample.
 Commonly, sex offenders are generalists more so than specialists (Hanson & Morton-Bourgon, 2004; Lussier et al., 2005; Miethe et al., 2006; Simon, 2000; Smallbone & Wortley, 2004; Zimring et al., 2007).
 That is, offenders will generally choose any victim available when an opportunity presents itself.
-This study found that opportunists primarily selected female adolescent church members as their victims compared to prior research.
+Compared to prior research, this study found that opportunists primarily selected female adolescent church members as their victims.

 It is likely that the opportunists within this study are similar to the offenders who occupied the situational child molester in Miller (2013).
 Situational child molesters, according to Miller (2013), are offenders who sexually victimize children because they view that an opportunity to do so has presented itself.
 Like situational child molesters, opportunists may prey upon those they perceive as helpless, such as a child or adults with a disability.
 It is possible that the opportunists could be similar to the four individual types of situational child molesters (i.e., naïve/inadequate, regressed pedophile, indiscriminate pedophile, or sexually indiscriminate).
 Unfortunately, data did not allow for this level of analysis.
 Future research should examine whether opportunists within this environment share similarities with the four subtypes of situational child molesters.